wjgilmore/dreamfactory-book/docs/chapter07.md

 #### Logstash

-In the commercial editions of DreamFactory, a Logstash connector can be exposed in order to dramatically increase your logging capabilites over the standard Open Source or Silver licenses.
+DreamFactory's Gold edition offers ELK (Elasticsearch, Logstash, Kibana) support via the Logstash connector.
 This connector can interface easily with the rest of the ELK stack (Elasticsearch, Logstash, Kibana) from [Elastic.io](https://www.elastic.co) or connect to other analytics and monitoring sources such as open source [Grafana](https://grafana.com/).

 First things first, though.
 You need to get your Logstash connector hooked up and ready to go.
 To enable the connector you start by creating service just as you would any other service.
 Take a look at the below screenshot.
 As you can see at the top of the screenshot, I have selected `Logstash` as the type, and have named the service "Logstash".

 <img src="/images/07/logstash.png" alt="Logstash service setup" width="800">